Federal Verification 2018-19

 What are the requirements to be met for federal verification?

-1. The Federal Verification Worksheet and supplemental documentation (submit to IDOC).
-Be sure that you are submitting the worksheet that corresponds to the academic year for which you are applying.
+1. Submit the Federal Verification Worksheet and supplemental documentation to IDOC.
+Be sure that you are submitting the worksheet that corresponds to the academic year for which you are applying and the dependency status on your FAFSA.
+These forms require ink signatures.
+Electronic signatures will not be accepted.

 Nontax Filers' Requirements

-Nontax filers must provide a non-filing statement with supporting W-2s and/or 1099s if there is earned income.
-This is part of our standard aid application requirements.
+Dependent students: Nontax filers must provide a non-filing statement with supporting W-2s and/or 1099s if there is earned income.
+This is part of our standard aid application requirements and should be submitted to IDOC.

 Verification of Income Information for Individuals with Unusual Circumstances